 - Nexus 6 Model XT1103 (North American version)

-- Visit fi.google.com/data and enter the code made up of letters on your SIM card.
+- Enter the code found on the packaging of your SIM card.

 2. Insert your SIM card